Six Great Science Games Websites for Children: Educational and Fun

 PBS Kids Science Games

-One very nice feature of the PBS site is that some of the game screens have a link to information or activities related to the game.
+One very nice feature of the PBS site is that some of the game screens have a link to related information or activities.
 The linked sections include science facts for teachers and parents and printable puzzles and worksheets for children.
-There are also "Tell me more" tabs on some of the games pages.
-These give kids facts related to the game and suggest new activities that they can perform at home.
+There are also "Tell me more" tabs on some of the screens.
+These give kids additional facts and suggest new activities that they can perform at home.
 Some of the games are based on the PBS Kids television show called "Sid the Science Kid".
-These games have a video button which lets kids see scenes from the show.
+The game screens have a video button which lets children see scenes from the show.

 Television didn’t transform education.
 Neither will the internet.
 But it will be another tool for teachers to use in their effort to reach students in the classroom.
 It will also be a means by which students learn outside the classroom.— John Palfrey